HabibPayenda/hello_rails_react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails-Backend <a name="about-project"></a>
+# 📖 Hello Rails-React <a name="about-project"></a>

-**Rails Backend** Rails Backend is bulit to practice working with Rails and React as front-end.
+**Rails Backend** Rails React is bulit to practice working with Rails and React as front-end.
 This project was built to satisfy the Microverse Module 6 block 1 requirement and is MIT Licensed.

 ## 🛠 Built With <a name="built-with"></a>